-A new artefact may be developed through in-kind contributions of members or own resources provided by OpenPeppol or a combination of the two.
+A new artefact may be developed through in-kind contributions of members or OpenPeppol resources, or a combination of the two.
 Under any circumstances, the availability of sufficient resources to develop a new artefact must be secured before a decision to proceed is taken.

 A proposal to introduce a new technical artefact in Peppol must be based on a positive assessment of the following elements: